The following are the most frequently asked questions about our sport fishing trips.

 What should I bring with me on the boat?

-In addition to the recommended clothing and sun protection, you may want bring a camera, binoculars, water and snacks. (up to a small cooler is permitted)
+In addition to the recommended clothing and sun protection, you may want bring a camera, binoculars, water and snacks.
+ONLY handheld coolers are allowed at this time.

 What can I expect for weather?